tunafishhyyyy/TDS_project1/README.md

 ## Approach

+This project is designed for both local and cloud/serverless deployment, and is currently deployed on [Vercel](https://vercel.com/).
+The API loads all embeddings at runtime from a public GitHub repo, making it lightweight and suitable for serverless environments.

 1. **Data Extraction**
     - Course content is scraped as Markdown files using Playwright and converted to JSON with embeddings.
     - Discourse forum posts are downloaded as JSON and converted to a unified format with embeddings.